micronaut-projects/micronaut-core/README.md

 ## CI

-[Travis-CI](http://travis-ci.org) is used to build Micronaut.
+[Github Actions](https://github.com/micronaut-projects/micronaut-core/actions) are used to build Micronaut.
 If a build fails in `master`, check the [test reports](https://micronaut-projects.github.io/micronaut-core/index.html).